 The Characters Are Solid In Into The Dark‘s Series

 The absurd ones are perpetually the best characters, they are fleshed out, unreliable, and frightening.
 I especially savored Chester’s character.
 Being one of the few that were actually on the spooky side.
 (See: Down).
-The writing and plot for I’m Just F*cking With You are appealing.
-There are moments that aren’t so important to the plot, but they do keep it on those tiers of ‘on the edge of your seat’ versus ‘is this a joke.’
+The writing and plot for

 You never know until the climax, well… even I still don’t know.
 The people who die are obviously dead, but the conclusion leaves it open-ended for Mister Troll-Man, Larry.
 As aforementioned earlier, we did a top three of the Blumhouse releases for Into The Dark.
 We have not done Down, Treehouse, or this recent installment yet.
 However, in the group of the previous two, including this one to make three, it lands at the top.

 Throughout I’m Just F*cking With You, Chester is the chief troll pulling pranks.
 One minute they think he’s cool, the next he was murdering police officers.
 Chester messes around so much to the point where you think the climax events are a game.
 Little do you know?
 The acting in I’m Just F*cking With You is adequate.
 Most of the films under this Into The Dark series have adequate acting.
 The actors are people that I am not knowledgeable about, they are brand new to me.
-That’s very personal because someone else may recognize them but I have yet to recognize one actor.
+It’s very personal because someone else may recognize them but I have yet to recognize one actor.
 The acting, based on that token, is what I am basing it on.

 “The Big Three”